nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The creation of a session is facilitated by `GetMonthlyFeeCommand` and it extends `Command`.
 The method, `GetMonthlyFeeCommand#execute()`, performs a validity check on student name input to ensure that the student name exists in the application.

-The following sequence diagram shows the interactions between the Model and Logic components during the execution of an `GetMonthlyFeeCommand` with user input `fee n/STUDENT_NAME m/MONTH y/YEAR`:
+The following sequence diagram shows the interactions between the Model, Logic and FeeUtil components during the execution of an `GetMonthlyFeeCommand` with user input `fee n/STUDENT_NAME m/MONTH y/YEAR`:

 ![GetMonthlyFeeSequenceDiagram](images/enhao/GetMonthlyFeeSequenceDiagram.png)